osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 1. **Docker:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
-1. **Network ports:** The cache service requires the following ports open:
+1. **Network ports:** The cache service requires the following open ports:
      * Inbound TCP port 1094 for unauthenticated file access via the XRootD protocol (optional)
      * Inbound TCP port 8000 for unauthenticated file access via HTTP(S)
      * Inbound TCP port 8443 for authenticated file access via HTTPS (optional)